ywkaras/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-handler-development.en.rst

     shows how to set an error that will be sent back as part of the Error field.

-For more information check the  :c:func:`TSRPCRegister` for API details and :ref:`jsonrpc-error`.
+For more information check the  :cpp:func:`TSRPCRegister` for API details and :ref:`jsonrpc-error`.

 .. _jsonrpc-handler-unit-test: